Travel Bubbles: Will Health Insurance be Required to Travel?

 Why do I need health insurance?

 As we are in the midst of a global pandemic, the risks of getting sick are much higher and it makes sense for governments to require travellers to be covered.
-By having health insurance travellers take the financial burden of COVID-19 treatment off the government’s shoulders.
+By having health insurance travelers take the financial burden of COVID-19 treatment off the government’s shoulders.

 What kind of health insurance do I need?